Home » Event information

 The 2023 event saw a runaway victory for Keneth Kiprop of Uganda and a carefully executed victory for Great Britain’s Megan Keith who went on to claim the largest winning margin ever achieved at the Spar European Cross Country Championships with victory in the U23 Women’s race.

-The 2024 event takes place in Llandaff Fields, just north of the City Centre, alongside the River Taff and will once again bring a selection of the world’s top Cross Country performers to compete in Cardiff as part of the World Athletics Cross Country Tour.
+The 2025 event again takes place in Llandaff Fields, just north of the City Centre, alongside the River Taff and will once again bring a selection of the world’s top Cross Country performers to compete in Cardiff.

 All races are fully marshalled, and the course is marked to national standards.